jgraph/www.diagrams.net-source/doc/faq/custom-shapes.md

 ## General structure

 The basic diagrams.net stencils use XML.
 Click _Arrange > Insert > Shape_ to open the _Edit Shape_ dialog where you can see the XML structure of the stencil.
-Let's customise this stencil to be a large L with a vertical line inside.
+Let's customise this stencil to be a large 'L' with a vertical line inside.

 <img src="/assets/img/blog/custom-shape-example.png" style="width=100%;max-width:200px;height:auto;" alt="A complex custom shape, created in diagrams.net">